How to Report Trademark Infringement: Everything You Need to Know

 Amazon's website includes a complaint form for trademark holders and their agents.
 This online form can be submitted directly to Amazon if the trademark holder believes that content listed on the site infringes on their rights.
 Once the complaint is submitted, Amazon may start an investigation.
 Before you can report any infringing content on eBay, you must register at the Verified Rights Owner (VeRO) of the mark.
 Information about registering as the VeRO is available on their website.

 The popular homemade goods website, Etsy, also has its own dedicated agent who is responsible for managing notifications and procedures related to trademark infringement.
 After receiving a complaint, the agent will launch an investigation.
 The main courses of action are removing or blocking the listing or disabling the account that posted the infringing content.

 If you need help with how to report trademark infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.